sevenecks/lambda-moo-programming/README.md

 #### Locally
 To access this file locally you simply need clone the repository and open [/tutorials/src/lambda-moo-programming-tutorial-nodak-edu-non-html5.html](/tutorials/src/lambda-moo-programming-tutorial-nodak-edu-non-html5.html) in your web browser.

+### How to set up a LambdaMOO server on GenesisMud
+This is a step by step guide by Puff the Fractal Dragon on how get LambdaMOO running on GenesisMud.
+However, for anyone looking to get a general idea of how to get LambdaMOO up and running, this tutorial provides a good reference for the process.

+#### On GitHub
+To use this guide you simply need to open [LambdaMOO on GenesisMud](/tutorials/genesismud.md).

+#### Locally
+To access this file locally you simply need clone the repository and open [/tutorials/src/genesismud.txt](/tutorials/src/lambda-moo-programming-tutorial-nodak-edu-non-html5.html) in your web browser.

+### Gettings Started With moo.el
+This tutorial by Puff the Fractal Dragon walks you through using emacs to edit MOO code.
+It also includes some generalized emacs information.

+#### On GitHub
+To use this guide you simply need to open [moo.el](/tutorials/mud_moo_el_tutorial.md).

+#### Locally
+To access this file locally you simply need clone the repository and open [/tutorials/src/mud_el_tutorial.txt](/tutorials/src/mud_el_tutorial.txt) in your web browser.

 ## Changes
 See [CHANGELOG.md](CHANGELOG.md)